 "this journal is a good place to find the meat for seminar discussions, and should also be required browsing for students seeking new perspectives on artefacts as well as ways to study and view material culture in the field...
 There are good thoughts, good methodologies and good ideas to be found here for a wide range of people."
 Antiquity (Catherine S Fowler, University of Nevada)

 Journal of Material Culture is available electronically on SAGE Journals Online at http://mcu.sagepub.com

-The Journal of Material Culture is an interdisciplinary journal designed to cater for the increasing interest in material culture studies.
+The Journal of Material Culture is a peer reviewed, interdisciplinary journal, designed to cater for the increasing interest in material culture studies.
 It is concerned with the relationship between artefacts and social relations irrespective of time and place and aims to systematically explore the linkage between the construction of social identities and the production and use of culture.

 The Journal of Material Culture transcends traditional disciplinary and cultural boundaries drawing on a wide range of disciplines including anthropology, archaeology, design studies, history, human geography, museology and ethnography.
 It aims to promote and develop a general comparative and international perspective by publishing papers on theory and methodology, interpretive strategies and substantive studies of key themes and issues.